vim345/fullerite/examples/docker-host/README.md

 ![](pics/grafana_dashboard.png)

-The metrics you see are collected on the containers - using diamond; that might change soon. :)
+The metrics you see are collected via `DockerStats` on a `fullerite` container.

 ## Build Fullerite